 During the month of May, Plantlife is asking gardeners to lock up their lawnmowers and let their gardens bloom helping bees and butterflies flourish.

-This annual citizen science activity aims to give a much needed boost to pollinators which have sadly suffered decline in recent times as highlighted by these Plantlife facts:
+This annual citizen science activity aims to give a much needed boost to pollinators which have sadly suffered decline in recent times as highlighted by Plantlife:

 Find out more about how you can get involved here.